001101/smirc/README.md

 ## modules

+anything in the json "module" dictionary are name-value pairs such that:
+* if a `handle` function is defined - it will be called on pubmsg (following normal permitted and action settings)
-anything in the json "module" dictionary are name-value pairs such that name will be surfaced as a command `!<name>` and will load and execute a python module from the path
+* if a `execute` function is defined - the name will be surfaced as a command `!<name>` and will load and execute a python module from the path.

 the module definition must be
 ```